Skip to Content

 Full cycle335,317 years

-Why it matters: Obliquity directly affects climate.
-Higher tilt means more extreme seasons; lower tilt means milder seasons.
-The ~41,000-year obliquity cycle is one of the Milankovitch cycles that influence ice ages.
+The ~41k-year obliquity cycle is one of the Milankovitch cycles that pace ice ages.

 Why Inclination Must Affect Obliquity

-Standard astronomy acknowledges that obliquity varies, but treats it as a single quantity driven primarily by lunisolar torques.
-The geometric reason why orbital inclination must independently contribute to obliquity follows from a simple chain of definitions:
+Standard astronomy attributes obliquity variation to a combination of axial precession and orbital-plane changes from planetary perturbations.
+The geometric reason why orbital inclination must independently contribute follows from a simple chain:

 StepReasoning